usamec/ml2/projects.md

 ## Suggested project topics

-A good project is, for example, a replication of some other results in a simplified setting (smaller dataset, networks, ...) or analysis or some behaviour of a neural network.
+A good project is, for example, a replication of some other results in a simplified setting (smaller dataset, networks, ...) or an analysis of some behavior of a neural network.
 But it does not have to be; if you are not sure, ask.

+TODO:

 * RNN with state dependended forget gate vs just input dependent.
 (Aka SSM vs GRU). (https://x.com/francoisfleuret/status/2031633024253624698)

+### LLM compression for specific task

+Pick a small LLM (e.g. SmolLM2 is a good choice) and a highly specific task (e.g., extracting movie times from a movie theater page).
+Try compressing the language model as much as possible without changing the output of the task.
+The compression method is up to you.
+Something specific (e.g., removing useless attention heads for the task) is more preferable than just generic 4-bit quantization.

 ### Efficient KL-divergence implementation